 Points and rectangles

-filled areas (dpending on the fill mode) which start at the current point.
+You can draw points.
+You can also draw rectangle outlines or filled areas (dpending on the fill mode) which start at the current point.
+Rectangles do not update the current point.

 SVFOutputPoint(fp,50,50);